Seekatar/seekatar.github.io/_posts/2026-01-30-ps-start-thread-1.md

 2
 ```

-Note that running with `-Wait` the `Write-Host` and `Write-Output` are interleaved since we are receiving the output as it is produced.
-As before, we can capture the output in a variable:
+Note that running with `-Wait` the `Write-Host` and `Write-Output` are interleaved since it is receiving the output as it is produced.
+As before, you can capture the output in a variable:

 ```powershell
 $x = Start-ThreadJob -ScriptBlock $sb | Receive-Job -Wait -AutoRemoveJob